Linda Hamilton

 Linda Carroll Hamilton (born September 26, 1956) is an American actress.
 Known for portraying tough, resilient characters, she made her film debut in 1979 before achieving fame with her starring role as Sarah Connor in The Terminator (1984) and two of its sequels, Terminator 2: Judgment Day (1991) and Terminator: Dark Fate (2019).
 She is the recipient of various accolades, including two Saturn Awards, two MTV Movie Awards, a Satellite Award and a Romy Award, as well as nominations for three Golden Globes and one Primetime Emmy.

-Hamilton's other film credits include Children of the Corn (1984), Black Moon Rising, King Kong Lives (both 1986), Mr. Destiny (1990), Dante's Peak (1997), and The Kid & I (2005).
-On television, she starred as Catherine Chandler in Beauty and the Beast (1987–1989) and played the recurring role of Mary Elizabeth Bartowski on NBC's Chuck (2010–2012).
-Her stage work includes Laura (Tiffany Theater, 2000) and The Night of the Iguana (Berkshire Theatre, 2006).
-Divorced from actor Bruce Abbott and director James Cameron, she has a child from each marriage.
+Hamilton's other film credits include Children of the Corn (1984), Black Moon Rising (1986), King Kong Lives (1986), Mr. Destiny (1990), Dante's Peak (1997), and The Kid & I (2005).
+Her television roles include Catherine Chandler in Beauty and the Beast (1987–1989), Mary Elizabeth Bartowski in Chuck (2010–2012), and Dr. Kay in the fifth and final season of Stranger Things (2025).
+She has also appeared in plays such as Laura (Tiffany Theater, 2000) and The Night of the Iguana (Berkshire Theatre, 2006).
+She is divorced from actor Bruce Abbott and filmmaker James Cameron, with one child from each marriage.

 Early life

-Hamilton was born in Salisbury, Maryland, on September 26, 1956.
-Hamilton's father (1928-1962) died when she was five; her mother (1931-2019) later married a police chief.
+Linda Carroll Hamilton was born in Salisbury, Maryland, on September 26, 1956.
+Hamilton's father (1928–1962) died when she was five; her mother (1931–2019) later married a police chief.
 Hamilton had an identical twin sister, Leslie Hamilton Freas (1956–2020), as well as one older sister, a younger brother, and a stepbrother.
 She has said that she was raised in a "very boring, white Anglo-Saxon" household, and that she "voraciously read books" in her spare time.
 Hamilton went to Wicomico Junior High and Wicomico High School in Salisbury.

 She studied for two years at Washington College in Chestertown, Maryland, before moving on to acting studies in New York City.
 Hamilton has said that her acting professor at Washington College told her she had no hope of earning a living as an actress.
 In New York, she attended acting workshops given by Lee Strasberg.